Spin canting and lattice symmetry in La$_2$CuO$_4$: Summary and Discussion

 \section{Summary and Discussion}

-Previous neutron diffraction tests \cite{kast88,reeh06} of the transition to the weak ferromagnetic phase induced by a $c$-axis magnetic field observed changes in the intensities of the (100) and (210) magnetic peaks that were qualitatively consistent with the original proposal that Cu spins in half of the CuO$_2$ planes flip their direction \cite{thio88}.
-While we cannot rule out that model, our quantitative analysis of several peaks indicates a better fit with a model that treats the layers uniformly, allowing for field-induced spin rotations to result in a noncollinear state.
+Previous neutron diffraction tests \cite{kast88,reeh06} of the {\newr magnetic-field-induced} transition to the weak ferromagnetic phase observed changes in the intensities of the (100) and (210) magnetic peaks that were qualitatively consistent with the original proposal that Cu spins in half of the CuO$_2$ planes flip their direction {\newr at the transition} \cite{thio88}.
+Our quantitative analysis of several peaks indicates a better fit with a model that treats the layers {\newr in a more} uniform {\newr fashion}, allowing for field-induced spin rotations to result in a noncollinear state. {\newr We find that the spin orientations in neighboring layers change from $\theta_1+\theta_2=0$ in zero field to $\theta_1+\theta_2=180^\circ$ in high field, where in each case $\theta_1$ and $\theta_2$ are nonzero.
+(These equations also describe the spin-flip model, but with $\theta_1=0$ in both field cases.) }

 This result is intriguing on its own, but we think it also has relevance to understanding other experimental observations.
 For example, we have already mentioned the peak in the magnetic susceptibility observed at $T_{\rm N}$ when the magnetic field is applied along the $c$ axis \cite{thio88,lavr01}.
 That situation became more complicated when measurements on a detwinned crystal revealed that there was also a peak in the susceptibility when the field is applied along the orthorhombic $b$ axis \cite{lavr01}.
 A theoretical analysis including both the DM and pseudodipolar direct exchange interactions provided a qualitative description of this effect, assuming that the lattice symmetry corresponds to space group $Bmab$ \cite{silv06}.
 We suggest that including the slight in-plane canting of the spin directions due to the small adjustment of the octahedral tilt axes in space group $P2_111$ \cite{sapk21} may lead to better agreement with experiment \cite{lavr01}.